JosefineRobl/PracticalProgrammingAndNumericalMethods/ExamProject/README.md

   - main.c: The code running and testing the tri-subinterval adaptive and recursive integration routine.

+  - Makefile: The file containing the make commands for running the main.c file.

   - README.md: This file.

   - integratorTridivision*